 Additionally, the amount of time a parent spends with their child affects the child support obligation.
 For example, if the parent who does not spend a majority of his/her time with the child has the children more than 20% of the overnights, then his/her child support obligation will be reduced or eliminated, depending on the specific financial circumstances of the parties.
-In general, as the minority time sharing parent’s nights increase, the child support amount goes down.
+In general, as the minority time-sharing parent’s nights increase, the child support amount goes down.

-Lastly, the amount of day care and the cost of the child’s medical insurance affect the child support amount.
+Lastly, the amount of daycare and the cost of the child’s medical insurance affect the child support amount.
 Typically, one parent pays these costs.
 The child support statutes require both parents to share in these expenses by raising or lowering the child support amount.

 Florida Child Support Calculator

 Please try my online Florida Child Support Calculator for an estimation of the child support obligation in your case.
 My calculator allows you to input all the relevant factors in a child support calculation.
-Also, you can change a single factor without changing the others to see how each change affect the final result.
+Also, you can change a single factor without changing the others to see how each change affects the final result.

 - What Factors Matter when Calculating Child Support?